craig-m/ansible-anywhere/README.md

 ##### Vagrant plugins

-As per their [box release notes](https://blog.centos.org/2019/07/updated-centos-vagrant-images-available-v1905-01/) we also need this [plugin](https://www.vagrantup.com/docs/plugins/) if we use VirtualBox.
+You might also need to install one of these [plugins](https://www.vagrantup.com/docs/plugins/).

+For VirtualBox

 ```
 vagrant plugin install vagrant-vbguest
 ```

-If you use LibVirt you'll need a plugin:
+If you use LibVirt:

 ```
 vagrant plugin install vagrant-libvirt